Posts

 • Protective Coating: A corrosion-resistant coating is applied to the pipes to protect them during transportation and storage.

-Types of Drill Pipe
+Types of API Specification 5DP Drill Pipe

 There are several types of drill pipes, each designed for specific applications: